Becoming a living transplant donor is a major decision.

 - Will need someone to take care of physical household activities.

 - Won’t be able to drive for about three weeks.

 - Shouldn’t push or lift heavy objects or children.

 Most donors can return to work about eight weeks after surgery.
-If your job requires heavy lifting, bending, or stretching you will need a few more weeks before going back to work.
+If your job requires heavy lifting, bending, or stretching, you will need a few extra weeks off before going back to work.

 Tips for Staying Healthy After Living Donor Surgery

 After a liver transplant, it’s crucial to maintain a healthy lifestyle.
 This will help you heal faster and return to normal life.

 Stay healthy after your living donor liver transplant with these tips:

 - Avoid heavy lifting.
 You won’t be able to lift more than 10 pounds after surgery.
 Lifting too much too soon could cause you to get a hernia.